albblgb/PUSNet/README.md

 - Here, we provide [trained models](https://drive.google.com/drive/folders/1lM9ED7uzWYeznXSWKg4mgf7Xc7wjjm8Q?usp=sharing).

 ## Dataset
-- We train PUSNet on the [DIV2K](https://opendatalab.com/DIV2K) training dataset, and test it on three [test sets](https://drive.google.com/file/d/1NYVWZXe0AjxdI5vuI2gF6_2hwoS1c4y7/view?usp=sharing), including the DIV2K test dataset, 1000 images r andomly selected from the ImageNet test dataset
+- We train PUSNet on the [DIV2K](https://opendatalab.com/DIV2K) training dataset, and test it on three [testing datasets](https://drive.google.com/file/d/1NYVWZXe0AjxdI5vuI2gF6_2hwoS1c4y7/view?usp=sharing), including the DIV2K test dataset, 1000 images randomly selected from the ImageNet test dataset

 ## Others
 - The `batch_size` in `config.py` should be at least `2*number of gpus` and it should be divisible by number of gpus.